shopware/shopware/src/Docs/administration/start-development.md

 ## 2. Local development Server

 For local development you can start a development server from your terminal.
 This will also enable a file watcher which will update the page in your browser when you make any changes to your files.
-Event when the the browser is refreshing the page the current state of the application remains the same.
+Even when the the browser is refreshing the page the current state of the application remains the same.
 You can stay at the same place where you're working at.
 The watcher also offers automatic linting using ESLint and will show an overlay with helpful error messages.

 Start the development server: